rlazoti/microservice-dependency-graph/README.md

 ##### What is missing

-Add TTL to all data inserted, so this way there'll be no conflict among dates.
+As it does not intend to be a time series graph, it would be good to determine how many time all data that represents a specific time will be available.
+Adding TTL to those data could fix that issue, so this way there'll be no conflict among dates.

 ### Service Viewer